 Maida Heatter’s September 7th Cake is my favorite cake, but boy is it ever a pain.
-It’s basically an exercise in whipping things – whipped egg yolks, whipped whites, whipped cream.
+The recipe is basically an exercise in whipping things – whipped egg yolks, whipped whites, whipped cream.
 With all the mixers running it is quite a noisy endeavor, so I only make it when I already have bad tinnitus and need a really distracting project.

 Like washing dishes?
 September 7th cake will dirty up a lot of them for you so you can wash and wash.
 Have fun!